-There are many good reasons to exercise, but start gradually.
-You should do the exercises given to you in this booklet, or by the physiotherapist while in hospital, and continue them when you return home:
+There are many good reasons to exercise, including its positive affect on emotional health and wellbeing, but start gradually.
+You should do the exercises given to you in this booklet, or by the physiotherapist while in hospital after the loss of your baby, and continue them when you return home:

 - The effects of the hormones can still affect your joints for up to 6 months, so care should be taken not to start high-impact activity too soon. - Brisk walking is an excellent way to exercise.
 Be careful to build up slowly.
 Gradually increase the time and pace of your walking every day during the first 6 weeks. - You can start swimming once you have had 7 consecutive days clear from vaginal bleeding/discharge.
 If you have had a Caesarean section operation, it is sensible to wait until you have seen your GP at your 6-week check-up. - Always listen to your body and do not cause pain. - People recover their physical fitness at different rates.
-If you have exercised regularly prior to your pregnancy, you may be able to return more quickly, but avoid impact-based exercises until after your GP check up. - Many women feel extremely tired, so do not overdo it.
+If you have exercised regularly prior to your pregnancy, you may be able to return more quickly, but avoid impactbased exercises until after your GP check up. - Many women feel extremely tired, so do not overdo it.
 Pace yourself, accept offers of help, and set aside a regular time to rest.